cockroachdb/docs/v21.1/delete.md

 To preserve performance over iterative `DELETE` queries, we recommend taking one of the following approaches:

 - At each iteration, update the `WHERE` clause to filter only the rows that have not yet been marked for deletion.
-For an example, see [Batch-delete on an indexed filter](#batch-delete-on-an-indexed-column) above.
+For an example, see [Batch-delete on an indexed filter](bulk-delete-data.html).
 - At each iteration, first use a `SELECT` statement to return primary key values on rows that are not yet deleted.
 Rows marked for deletion will not be returned.
 Then, use a nested `DELETE` loop over a smaller batch size, filtering on the primary key values.
-For an example, see [Batch delete on a non-indexed column](#batch-delete-on-a-non-indexed-column) above.
+For an example, see [Batch delete on a non-indexed column](bulk-delete-data.html).
 - To iteratively delete rows in constant time, using a simple `DELETE` loop, you can [alter your zone configuration](configure-replication-zones.html#overview) and change `gc.ttlseconds` to a low value like 5 minutes (i.e., `300`), and then run your `DELETE` statement once per GC interval.

 ## Examples